stitchdata/docs/_changelog-files/2023/2023-01-31-zuora-v1-unsupported-related-objects.md

 ---
 {{ site.data.changelog.metadata.single-integration | flatify }}

-We've fixed an issue with related objects in our {{ this-connection.display_name }} (v{{ this-connection.this-version }}) integration.
-Fields that case issues when added as related objects will now be ignored.
+We've fixed a bug with related objects in our {{ this-connection.display_name }} (v{{ this-connection.this-version }}) integration.
+Fields that cause issues when added as related objects will now be ignored.